News & Announcements

-All parents of school-aged children and youth who receive special education services in Virginia are encouraged to complete the Virginia Department of Education’s annual Parent Involvement Survey.
-If you are unable to complete the survey online, please contact your child’s teacher to receive a paper version.
+All parents of school-aged children and youth with disabilities who receive special education services in Virginia are encouraged to complete the Virginia Department of Education’s annual Parent Involvement Survey.
+The survey will remain open through December 16, 2022.
+If you have questions concerning this survey, please contact Chiquita Seaborne, Family Engagement Specialist/Special Projects Coordinator, via telephone at (804) 225-3898 or via email, at Chiquita.Seaborne@doe.virginia.gov.

 Parents play an important role in the education of their children, especially parents of children who are identified as having disabilities.
 The law requires that parents and school personnel work together to provide children with appropriate educational services.